Coronavirus: Germany launches €2.5 billion fund to boost cultural sector | DW | 26.05.2021

 Shutdowns imposed to curb the spread of the coronavirus have taken a heavy toll on Germany's cultural scene.
 Theaters, cinemas and concert halls were among the first venues to be closed down at the start of the pandemic.

-Culture Minister Monika Grütters said the new fund was recognition of "the burden placed on the cultural sector during the corona crisis, but also a recognition of the sector's importance."
+Culture Commisioner Monika Grütters said the new fund was recognition of "the burden placed on the cultural sector during the corona crisis, but also a recognition of the sector's importance."

 "Many of us have missed the shared experience of culture," Grütters said.